 Thesis Directors and students work closely throughout the entire Honors Thesis process.
-It is important to select an MSU faculty member who has the appropriate background and knowledge to support the student as they craft their thesis.
-The Thesis Director will help the student in selecting and refining a topic, supervise their work, gauge the timeline for the thesis, and provide the student feedback on their written products.
+It is important to select an MSU faculty member who has the appropriate research background and knowledge to support the student as they craft their thesis.
+The Thesis Director will help the student in selecting and refining a topic, supervise their work, gauge the timeline for the thesis, guidance on copyright rights and permissions, and provide the student feedback on their written products.